antfu/antfu.me/pages/posts/why-reproductions-are-required.md

 ## Maintainance takes effort, a lot

 Software once written, is never finished.
 Maintainance plays a crucial role to keep a project "alive", getting bug or security fixes on time, and being sustainable in the long run.
 Things like triaging issues, reviewing PRs, and discussions could take a lot of effort from maintainers.
 While in open source projects, the ratios of user-to-maintainer are commonly unbalanced.
-Many popular projects might only have one or two maintainers behind the sense.
+Many popular projects might only have one or two maintainers behind the scene.
 As a project grows and gains more users, the number of tasks required to maintain the project may easily go beyond one’s capacity.

 <figure>
 <img src="/images/github-inbox-light.png" img-light rounded-lg>